Thanatisia/SharedSpace/Docs/CyberSecurity/Tools/netcat.md

 ```

 ### Parameters
-+ -e [shell] : Executes the specified shell when connected
++ -e [cmd] : Executes a command when connection is established; typicall is a shell (i.e. /bin/bash) for backdoor connections
 + -h : Display this help menu
 + -l : Start listener/server mode to connect from a remote system
 + -n : Do not do any DNS or service lookups on any specific addresses, hostnames or ports